Zap-123/Python-Macro/README.md

 **MacOS**
 On Mac, you can press **'Control + Option + Shift + T'** to open a terminal.

-Now you can download the modules, by typing the following command:
+Now you can download the modules, by typing the following commands:

 * **pip install tkinter**
 * **pip install keyboard**